maldoinc/wireup/docs/pages/migrate_to_wireup/fastapi_depends.md

 ---
-description: Migrate FastAPI Depends to Wireup with a low-risk, step-by-step path, including factory-first migration patterns, lifetimes, and request/background task injection.
+description: Migrate FastAPI Depends to Wireup with a low-risk, step-by-step path, including factory-first migration, lifetimes, and request/background task injection.
 ---

 # Migrate from FastAPI Depends to Wireup